namanvashistha/messenger/README.md

 # messenger
-This is a single chat messenger.
+This is a single chat messenger just like whatsapp messenger.